 Kate Jarrett, Headteacher at Woodhill Primary School, stated that Module-AR Limited's communication and performance of the Site Manager were excellent.
 The advice, technical expertise, skills & performance of the pre-contract team, health & safety, completing the works to programme, quality and performance as a whole were very good.
 Kate also commented: "Module-AR worked efficiently and communicated well with the school.
 They really wanted to understand what our needs were, and did their utmost to meet them."

-Module-AR Limited were granted the project to demolish all existing 'mobile' accommodation that the school was using (including the removal and destruction of asbestos-filled buildings) to make way for the new purpose-built accommodation.
+Module-AR Limited were granted this modular building project to demolish all existing 'mobile' accommodation that the school was using (including the removal and destruction of asbestos-filled buildings) to make way for the new purpose-built accommodation.
 Once the demolition of the existing structures had taken place, Module-AR designed, manufactured and installed a 26 module single-storey building covering a footprint of over 1,200m².

 Child-height interactive whiteboards, suspended ceilings, over-provision of power outlets for the increasing volume of electronic equipment, wireless IT connectivity throughout the building, wet areas within classrooms, roof lights for increased natural lighting and Breathable Building NVHR systems in each classroom for improved sustainability were installed to make the building perfect for Primary School use.